zachwick/genie/README.md

 ## Installation

 1. Clone the project
-2. Modify `dbpath` variable on line #76
-3. Build and install with `cargo install`
+2. Build with `swift build`
+3. Install by copying the binary from the architecture specific folder in `.build/` to a location in your PATH environment variable.

 ## Usage

-The first time that you use genie, you must run `genie init` to set up the db as required.

 Use `genie --help` to see usage instructions

 ## License

-genie is copyright 2017 zach wick <zach@zachwick.com> and is licensed under the GNU GPLv3 or later.
+genie is copyright 2017, 2018, 2019, 2020 zach wick <zach@zachwick.com> and is licensed
+under the GNU GPLv3 or later.
 You can find a copy of the GNU GPLv3 included in the project as the file named `License`.